Study Away FAQ Page

 Will my classes transfer back to UM?

-Yes.
-All UM students who participate must complete the Course Approval Form and secure all required signatures before leaving for their trip abroad/away.
+All UM students who participate in a study away program must complete the Course Approval Form and secure all required signatures before leaving for their trip.
 Credits cannot be guaranteed retroactively.
 Students should work closely with their academic advisor to determine course equivalencies and ensure academic progress.

-Will I graduate on time if I participate?
+Will I graduate on time if I study away?

-Juniors or below will have no problems with graduating on time if courses towards academic progress are selected.
-Seniors should consult first with the Coordinator for Study Abroad.
+It is important for students to work with their academic advisors to select courses that make satisfactory progress towards their academic degree.
 All students should confirm with their advisor that they will not miss critical or required home courses (Senior Seminar, etc.) during their time abroad/away.

 How much does it cost?